 Financial services institutions are interrelated as a result of trading, clearing, counterparty or other relationships.
 We have exposure to many different industries and counterparties, and we routinely execute transactions with counterparties in the financial industry, including brokers and dealers, commercial banks, investment banks, and other institutions.
 Many of these transactions expose us to credit risk in the event of default of our counterparty.
 In addition, our credit risk may be exacerbated when the collateral held by us cannot be realized upon or is liquidated at prices not sufficient to recover the full amount of the financial instrument exposure due us.
-Any such losses could have a material adverse effect on our financial condition and results of operations.
+The failure of financial institutions can also result in increased FDIC assessments for the Deposit Insurance Fund.
+Any such losses or increased assessments could have a material adverse effect on our financial condition and results of operations.